openstack-archive/networking-cisco/doc/source/install/ml2-ucsm.rst

        # Service Profile Template config per UCSM.
 This is a mapping of Service Profile
        # Template to the list of UCS Servers controlled by this template.
        sp_template_list = SP_Template1_path:SP_Template1:S1,S2 SP_Template2_path:SP_Template2:S3,S4

+       # vNIC Template config per UCSM.
+This is a mapping of vNIC Templates on the UCS
+       # Manager that control vNICs that are connected to Neutron provider networks.
+       vnic_template_list = physnet1:vnic_template_path1:vt1 physnet2:vnic_template_path2:vt2

    .. end